MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

   - Define your key interaction scenarios and add ETW events to measure.
   - Set goals based on the interaction class associated with user expectations.

-To learn more, see the [Performance and fundamentals overview](/windows/apps/performance/), which will cover questions such as "What is application performance and why is it important?" or "What tools can I use to measure Windows application performance?", as well as linking to case studies, related blogs, support communities, and information on how performance engineering intersects with sustainability.
+To learn more, see the [Performance and fundamentals overview](/windows/apps/performance/), which will cover questions such as "What is application performance and why is it important?" or "What tools can I use to measure Windows application performance?", as well as linking to case studies, related blogs, support communities, and information on how performance engineering intersects with sustainability--reducing the impact your application will have on our planet.

 ### Operating system / hardware optimization